 - Improved health and wellbeing for our community.

-- Applications are currently closed but there will be another round later in 2021.Please contact SIF's Lead Officer, Sadie Siviter de Paucar by email on Sadie.SiviterdePaucar@gov.gg or by calling 07839 239994.
-Complete applications must be received by Friday 5th March.
-Further information can be found at https://www.sif.gg
+- Applications are currently closed but there will be another round later in 2021.Please contact SIF's Lead Officer, Sadie Siviter de Paucar by email on Sadie.SiviterdePaucar@gov.gg or by calling 07839 239994 or 01481 223612 for details.
+Further information and details of grants recipients can be found at https://www.sif.gg

 - The Social Investment Fund is incorporated as an LBG and registered as a charity, managed by a Board of Directors, comprising three independent members and two States' representatives.
 In 2019 the Policy & Resources Committee appointed three independent members of the Social Investment Fund following an open and transparent recruitment process: